LouisonCF/accumulation-metabolism_nexus/README.md

 ---
 Make sure you have the dataset _Cahen-Fourot_Magalhaes_2023_Accumulation-metabolism_nexus_SER_replication_data.xlsx_ that you find in the same folder.
-This file contains the all the series displayed on the figures.
+This file contains all the series displayed on the figures.
 We recommend to use the _Cahen-Fourot_Magalhaes_2023_Accumulation-metabolism_nexus_SER_replication.rproj_ file to ensure that the code runs in the correct working directory.

 Make sure your R version and the packages are up-to-date!
-This code was tested under R 4.3.1.
+This code was tested under R 4.3.1, on both Mac OS and Windows.

 ## Results